ptrofimov/xpmock/README.md

     use \Xpmock\TestCaseTrait;
 }
 ```
 Option 2.
-Extends your test case from xpmock's one:
+Extend your test case from xpmock's one:
 ```php
 class MyTestCase extends \Xpmock\TestCase
 {